There is a mandatory informatonal class for those interested in being baptized.

 Frequently Asked Questions

-If you don’t find the answer you’re looking for, please call our main office at 815-877-7046 and ask for Adult Ministries.
-You can email us too.
+If you don’t find the answer you’re looking for, please call our main office at 815-877-7046 and ask for Debbie.
+You can email her, too.

 How do I sign up to be baptized?